genestack/user-tutorials/user-guide/source/guide/getting-help.rst

 There are various ways to get in touch with our team.

-*Chatra*: a chat window can be found at the bottom of our homepage.
+*Chatra*: a chat window is available at the bottom of every page on the website.
-During our operating hours at least one of us is always available to help.
+During our working hours, at least one of us will be always available to help.
-Outside of our operating hours, you can leave us a message using the chat window and we will get back to you as soon as we can.
+Outside of working hours, you can leave us a message using the chat window and we will get back to you as soon as we can.

 *Forum*: when you have a question about the platform, try posting